-A week and a half ago I got a message on Slack from Ricardo Marvão, founder of Beta-i and Head of Global Resources, asking me if I wanted to interview Tendayi Viki, our invited speaker for the Future Is Innovation, next March 21st.
+A week and a half ago I got a message on Slack from Ricardo Marvão, founder of Beta-i and Head of Global Resources, asking me if I wanted to interview Tendayi Viki, our invited speaker for the Future Is Innovation, and the Lisbon Investment Summit.
 I said yes, of course, but back then I knew very little about Tendayi, other than he was a top corporate innovation consultant and author of a well-known book called “The Corporate Startup”.

 However, it didn’t take me long to get to know him.
 I read many of his articles on Forbes, where he regularly writes, and I was absolutely fascinated.
 I found out that he co-designed an innovation framework that won the Best Innovation Program 2015 at the Corporate Entrepreneur Awards in New York.
 Not to mention that he had worked on innovation with huge companies such as American Express, Standard Bank, Airbus, Pearson, General Electric, Whirlpool, or The British Museum.